 The last group that we’ll commonly encounter will be those who are either suffering from complications due to their VSD (treated or not) or have been diagnosed with some “other” pre-existing medical condition.

-What we’ll typically find is that most life insurance companies are going to determine that these folks are simply too great of a risk to provide a traditional life insurance policy.
-As a result, we’ll need to take a look at some “alternative” products, such as a Guaranteed Issue Life Insurance Policy should these “types” of applicants still want the ability to qualify for a life insurance policy.
+You’ll likely find that most life insurance companies will typically determine that these folks are too risky to provide a traditional life insurance policy.
+As a result, we’ll need to look at some “alternative” products, such as a Guaranteed Issue Life Insurance Policy, should these “types” of applicants still want to qualify for a life insurance policy.

 The good news is…